blekenbleu/MIDIio/docs/devices.md

 	but MIDIio lacks support for specifying *which* vJoy device it uses.
 - MIDIio asynchronously routes CC changes from `MIDIin` as detected.
 - MIDIio routes configured `JoystickPlugin` input changes during `MIDIio.DataUpdate()` (typically @ 60Hz).
 - MIDIio routes non-Joystick property value changes only while a game (or replay) runs.
+- [MIDIio Events and Actions](sends.md) use these same devices.